Meyer17/Capstone/README.md

 `pipenv shell`

-To run the program in the pipenv shell simply run the command
+To test the program install the package with

-`python main.py -i <inputfile> -o <outputfile>`
+`pip install -e .`